top of page

 07

-The public needed someone to blame and be angry at for the death of Abraham Lincon so they chose to blame Mary Surratt.
+The public needed someone to blame and be angry at for the death of Abraham Lincoln so they chose to blame Mary Surratt.

 08